maximemeylan/academic-kickstart/content/authors/Antoine/index.md

 ---
 # Display name
-title: Wolf Hermann Fridman
+title: Antoine Bougouin

 # Username (this should match the folder name)
 authors:
-- Herve
+- Antoine

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Principale investigator
+role: Engineer

 # Organizations/Affiliations
 organizations: